sphinx-gallery/sphinx-gallery/doc/configuration.rst

         ../examples/plot_0_sin.py
         ../examples/plot_4*

-Listing multiple items, separated by spaces, merges all the examples into a single mini-gallery.
+Listing multiple items merges all the examples into a single mini-gallery.
 The mini-gallery will only be shown if the files exist or the items are actually used or referred to in an example.